motopress/mphb-styles/readme.txt

 == Changelog ==

 = 1.1.0, Nov 15 2022 =
-* Added ability to edit template of Accommodation Type page.
+* Added the ability to edit templates of the Accommodation Type pages.

 = 1.0.2, Nov 23 2021 =
 * Security - sanitization and escaping.